 VIRTUAL VICC Annual Scientific Retreat

-The Vanderbilt-Ingram Cancer Center 21st Annual Scientific Retreat will be held virtually on September 30, 2020 with some of the nation's top experts speaking about the "Impact of the Obesity Epidemic on Cancer."
+The Vanderbilt-Ingram Cancer Center 21st Annual Scientific Retreat was held virtually on September 30, 2020 with some of the nation's top experts speaking about the "Impact of the Obesity Epidemic on Cancer."
 This retreat has a long tradition of providing opportunities for collaborative interactions and discussions between investigators, community partners, students and trainees, and although we will not be gathering in-person this year, we are looking forward to seeing everyone online and continuing this tradition.

 Shari Barkin, MD, MSHS